Medication Search - Ifosfamide for injection

 Breast-feeding: Ifosfamide passes into breast milk.
 Women should not breast-feed while receiving ifosfamide treatment due to risk of potential harm to the infant.

-What other drugs could interact with the Ifosfamide for injection medication?
+What other drugs could interact with Ifosfamide for injection?

 There may be an interaction between ifosfamide and any of the following: